WivexOfficiel/VoidControl/README.md

 Use this tool responsibly and ensure that its actions comply with Discord's Terms of Service.
 Unauthorized use may result in account suspension or other consequences.

 # 📟 Terminal
 Most of the logs will be displayed in the terminal behind the graphical interface.
-If you want to hide them, simply rename the file 'raid.py' to 'raid.pyw'.
+If you want to hide them, simply rename the file 'VoidControl.py' to 'VoidControl.pyw'.

 # 🖼 Background
 To use your own background, simply move your image to the same directory as the raid.py file and name it 'background_image.jpg'.